 From Baby to Big Kid: Month 19

 As children near 2 years, they often become more interested in television.
-Browse the information and links below to see what your little one is experiencing and learning during his or her nineteenth month.
+Browse the information and links below to see what your little one is experiencing and learning this month.

 In this resource